Awesome-Server-Side-Swift/TheList/README.md

 A curated list of awesome Server Side Swift 3 projects.

 Interested in conributing?
 Please see the [Contributing](#contributing) section below.
 Please note that components targeting iOS projects will not be considered unless there is a clear use case for a server side implementation.
+Projects must also be SPM modules that can be included as dependancies.

 Thanks goes out to [vsouza](https://github.com/vsouza) for the inspiration of his Awesome iOS list!